 Fall Hunting in North Dakota

-There’s more than one way to hunt in North Dakota in October and November: the more traditional way with a shotgun or rifle, and the less-traditional way with binoculars.
+There’s more than one way to hunt in North Dakota: the more traditional way with a shotgun or rifle, and the less-traditional way with binoculars.

 Waterfowlers and upland game hunters are in the field now and will be until their seasons end in early December to early January.
 Crowing counts are up this year and good moisture for habitat leads biologists to believe upland game numbers will be up as well.
 North Dakota’s location along the Central Flyway means vast flocks of migratory birds will be making their way across the middle of the state, making it a special time not only for goose and duck hunters but for birding enthusiasts, as well.

 You can also find information on public (PLOTS) land.